- Describe the options for employee separation/termination.

 There are really only two reasons for employees to leave a job: they are asked to leave or they leave voluntarily.
 There are very different ways to handle voluntary and involuntary termination; in some cases, the manager is very involved with the process, but in other cases separation or termination is managed by human resources.

-Watch the following video to find out some of the most common things managers do that make good employees quit.
+Business Insider put together a list of some of the most common things managers do that make good employees quit:

 - Better opportunities: Many people leave jobs because there is better job available elsewhere.
 When that happens, employees may offer their managers the opportunity to top the better job offer.
 If your employee is really extraordinary, you may want to discuss options with upper management and HR.
 Can you improve on the employee’s compensation and benefits package?
 How can you make it worth their while to stay?